Greek state workers disrupt audit talks, again

 About 70 employees gathered outside the Justice Ministry in response to a visit by troika officials.

-Waiving Greek flags, about 50 military veterans broke through an army cordon to enter Defence Ministry premises, protesting at pension cuts.
+Waiving Greek flags, about 50 military veterans broke through an army cordon to enter Defense Ministry premises, protesting at pension cuts.

 "We have been serving Greece all our lives, and now this," one of them shouted in front of rolling television cameras.